-Beginning September 2022, the Plan contains an investment in the Principal Fixed Income Guaranteed Option ("Fund"), which is supported by a group annuity contract with Principal Life Insurance Company.
+The Plan contains an investment in the Principal Fixed Income Guaranteed Option ("Fund"), which is supported by a group annuity contract with Principal Life Insurance Company.
 While guarantees are supported by the general account of Principal Life, participants do not participate in the investment experience or performance of the general account.
 The rate credited to accounts is a composite weighted average of underlying guarantees provided in the contract.
 Each underlying guarantee is in effect for its full maturity, which may vary.
-Previously the Plan contained an investment in a Guaranteed Income Fund ("Prudential Fund"), which was supported by a group annuity insurance contract with Prudential.
-Prudential maintained the contributions to this Prudential Fund in a general account, which was credited with earnings on the underlying investments and charged for participant withdrawals and fees.